anisyanikenayu/tinder_sentiment_analysis/README.md

 This project related to machine learning course.
 Here we are going to cleaning, preprocessing, and building various models from different algorithms.
 We would like to know more the quality of the model by evaluation of data testing accuracy.

 ## Constributor
-- Anisya Niken Ayu Ningytas
+- Anisya Niken Ayu Ningtyas

 ## Data